 Green Envee plants are VERY drought tolerant.
 They don’t need any water at all.

-I truly believe that ethically sourced, good quality artificial plants have an advantage over living plants in some circumstances.
-From a design perspective, it’s vital that the artificial plants are carefully selected for three things: appearance, longevity and easy-care properties.
-What could be less attractive than plastic imitation box balls that turn blue when they’re left in the sun?
-And I’m truly saddened when I see what were once beautiful and expensive living plants languishing in shopping centres and offices.
+I truly believe that good quality artificial plants that are ethically sourced do have some advantages over living plants in some circumstances.
+It’s vital that the artificial plants are carefully selected for appearance, longevity and easy-care properties.
+I too hate those nasty plastic imitation box balls that turn blue when they’re left in the sun.
+And I’m saddened when I see dead plants in shopping centres and offices.

 I come from a landscape background which means that I value wellbeing, ambience and visual impact.
 In my humble opinion, good quality artificial plants can supply those things in abundance with minimal environmental impact.